Key server (cryptographic): History

+Enterprise PGP

 A separate key server, known as the PGP Certificate Server, was developed by PGP, Inc. and was used as the software (through version 2.5.x for the server) for the default key server in PGP through version 8.x (for the client software), keyserver.pgp.com.
 Network Associates was granted a patent co-authored by Jon Callas (United States Patent 6336186) on the key server concept.

 To replace the aging Certificate Server, an LDAP-based key server was redesigned at Network Associates in part by Randy Harmon and Len Sassaman, called PGP Keyserver 7.
 With the release of PGP 6.0, LDAP was the preferred key server interface for Network Associates’ PGP versions.
 This LDAP and LDAPS key server (which also spoke HKP for backwards compatibility, though the protocol was (arguably correctly) referred to as “HTTP” or “HTTPS”) also formed the basis for the PGP Administration tools for private key servers in corporate settings, along with a schema for Netscape Directory Server.

-PGP Keyserver 7 was later replaced by the new PGP Corporation PGP Global Directory which allows PGP keys to published and downloaded using HTTPS or LDAP.
+PGP Keyserver 7 was later replaced by the new PGP Corporation PGP Global Directory of 2011 which allows PGP keys to be published and downloaded using HTTPS or LDAP.

+OpenPGP

+The OpenPGP world largely used its own development of keyserver software independent from the PGP Corporation suite.
+The main software used until the 2019 spamming attack was "SKS" (Synchronizing Key Server), written by Yaron Minsky.
+The public SKS pool (consisting of many interconnected SKS instances) provided access via HKPS (HKP with TLS) and HTTPS.
+It finally shut down in 2021 following a number of GDPR takedown requests that it was unable to process effectively.